Dick Botiller: Life and career

 Botiller was born on October 26, 1896, in Bakersfield, California.
 He entered the film industry in 1933, debuting with an unnamed, un-credited role in the western, Silent Men.
 During the 1930s and 1940s Botiller appeared in over 150 films, film shorts, and film serials.
-He frequently played a henchman, and sometimes an Indian.
+He often played as henchmen or Indians.

 Some of his more notable roles include: as Little Feather in Range Warfare (1934); as Felipe Farley in the 1935 western Cheyenne Tornado; as Bald Eagle in 1936's West of Nevada; as Hernandez in Torrid Zone (1940); as Nardo in the 1940 crime drama Dark Streets of Cairo; and as Indian Pete in The Yellow Rose of Texas;

 Other notable films in which Botiller appeared include: the classic war drama, The Charge of the Light Brigade, starring Errol Flynn and Olivia de Havilland, in which he played a native; as an Indian in Cecil B. DeMille's historical drama, Union Pacific, starring Barbara Stanwyck and Joel McCrea; as a tourist in the 1939 drama, Only Angels Have Wings, starring Cary Grant and Jean Arthur, which is considered to be one of Howard Hawks' finest films; as a warrior in the Bob Hope and Bing Crosby comedy classic, Road to Morocco (1942); in the classic World War I drama, For Whom the Bell Tolls (1943), starring Gary Cooper and Ingrid Bergman, in which he played a sergeant; as a native officer in the classic World War II romance, Casablanca, starring Humphrey Bogart and Ingrid Bergman; as an aide in the 1944 version of Kismet, starring Ronald Colman; and in as an unnamed character in one of his final roles in Humphrey Bogart's 1951 drama, Sirocco.
 Botiller's final appearance was as a cattleman (un-credited) in the 1952 western Smoky Canyon, one of Charles Starrett's Durango Kid films.

 In addition to his feature work, Botiller also appeared in numerous film serials, including: in several different roles in 1934's The Return of Chandu, starring Béla Lugosi; as Cottonwood in The Miracle Rider (1935), starring Tom Mix; as a phantom raider in The Great Adventures of Wild Bill Hickok (1938), starring Bill Elliott; as Yellow Snake in The Oregon Trail (1939), starring Johnny Mack Brown; as Krause in the 1942 serial Captain Midnight, starring Dave O'Brien.

 Botiller died on March 24, 1953, in Ridgecrest, California.
+He was buried in Arroyo Grande Cemetery, Arroyo Grande, California.